Messenger (horse)

-Messenger (1780 – January 28, 1808) was an English Thoroughbred stallion imported into the newly-formed United States of America just after the American Revolution.
+Messenger (1780 – January 28, 1808) was an English Thoroughbred stallion imported into the newly formed United States of America just after the American Revolution.
 He is most famous for being the great-grandsire of Hambletonian 10, the father of all American Standardbred horses.
 Though he did not have a long racing career himself, he was a common ancestor in many successful racing horses into the 20th century.

 Breeding

 Messenger was a grey Thoroughbred bred by John Pratt, Esq. of Newmarket, England He was most likely foaled at Oxford Stud in Balsham, Cambridgeshire in 1780.

 In May 1788, Sir Thomas Benger imported Messenger to Pennsylvania by ship.
 Legend goes that the eight year old horse ran down the gangplank "so rambunctiously that it took two men to keep him under control," when the rest of the horses were too weary to move after the long voyage.

-In 1793, Messenger was sold to Henry Astor, the brother of John Jacob Astor.
+In 1793, Messenger was sold to Henry Astor, the brother of John Jacob Astor, and maintained at the farm of Philip Pratt located in Corona, Queens at what is now occupied by Our Lady of Sorrows Church.
 He was later sold to C.W.
 Van Ranst.